lubuntu-team/manual/source/2/2.2/2.2.3/libreoffice_impress.rst

 .. image:: impress-save.png

 To type text into a presentation click in one of the boxes for your theme and type in the text with controls for the text on the right hand side.
 To insert a picture press the button with what looks like a photograph of a tree and select the file you want to insert or :menuselection:`Insert --> Image...`.
 To insert audio or video to your presentation :menuselection:`Insert --> Audio or video` and a file dialog will popup for you to pick a file.
+If you don't want a music symbol to show on your presentation when presenting drag it oustide the margins of the slide.

 To change the layout of your slide :menuselection:`Slide --> Layout --> Your preferred layout`.
 To set an image as the background of your slide :menuselection:`Slide --> Set Background Image`.